maxvfischer/DIY-CNC-machine/README.md

 ### Large electronic box

-As the small box, the large electronic box consisted of 4 parts.
+As the small box, the large electronic box consisted of 4 parts (**P01**, **P03**, **P12**, **P14**).
 The two middle parts were clamped together to the right of the small box.
 A finger was used to feel that the two parts were perfectly lined up.

-Make sure that there is enough space between the boxes to fit a wasteboard locking part.
-Also make sure that the hole is pointing to the left.
+Make sure that the hole is pointing to the left.

 ![attach_large_electronic_box_1](./images/build/frame/attach_large_electronic_box_1.jpg)

 ![attach_large_electronic_box_1_1](./images/build/frame/attach_large_electronic_box_1_1.jpg)

-The front-middle part was attached first.
+The front-middle part (**P12**) was attached first.
 A small 2 mm drill was used to make indentations at the center of the holes.
 Cutting fluid was applied and a 3 mm drill was used to drill the holes, followed by a M4 drill tap.
-The front-middle and front part was then attached to the frame using 4 40 mm M4 screws.
+The front-middle and front part was then attached to the frame using 4x 40mm M4 screws (**S11**).

 ![attach_large_electronic_box_2](./images/build/frame/attach_large_electronic_box_2.jpg)